+Another good way of cleaning data in excel is to ensure even formatting or, in some cases, even removing the formatting.
 The formatting can be as simple as coloring your cells and aligning the text in the cells.
 It can be a logical condition applied to your cells using Excel's conditional formatting option from the home tab.

 However, in situations where you wish to remove the formatting, you can do it in the following ways.
 First, try to eliminate the regular formatting.
-In the previous example, you took the case of car manufacturers and car models data tables with heading cells colored in blue, and the text was centre aligned.
+In the previous example, you took the case of car manufacturers and car models data tables with heading cells colored in blue, and the text was center aligned.

 Now, use the clear option to remove the formats.
 Select the tabular data as shown below.
 Select the "home" option and go to the "editing" group in the ribbon.
 The "clear" option is available in the group, as shown below.